Understanding COVID-19 Antibodies Testing after Vaccination

-Using a small blood sample, the antibody test is useful for determining who may have developed IgG/IgM antibodies and presumed exposed and recovering from either a natural infection to, or by vaccination against this SARS-CoV-2 virus.
+Using a small blood sample, this post-vaccination antibody test is useful for determining if your immune system has developed certain type of antibodies after vaccination against SARS-CoV-2 virus.

-Studies from vaccine efficacy are showing antibodies being present soon after the first shot of vaccine and the second shot serves as a booster for the body to continue to mount an antibodies response.
+Studies of vaccine efficacy are showing antibodies being present soon after the first vaccine dose and the second shot serves as a booster for the body to continue to mount an antibodies response.

 There Are 3 Options for Antibodies Testing